First Communion hairstyles 2026: complete guide for girls, boys and godmothers in Elche

 Children's male styling seeks to balance formal neatness with the child's comfort.
 Classic side-part cuts, the modern textured crop and controlled surfer waves for curly hair stand out.

 Trichology in children differs considerably from that of adults.
 At age 9, boys usually present pronounced cowlicks and high hair density at the crown.
-At Milano Center we categorically avoid extra-strong alcohol-based fixation gels.
+At Milanocenter we categorically avoid extra-strong alcohol-based fixation gels.
 These products dehydrate the follicle and create a rigid "helmet" effect that is profoundly outdated.
 Instead, we bet on malleable finishes and natural textures.

 To achieve these results, we integrate into our salon cutting-edge products that allow flexibility.
 We use clay waxes, water-based pomades and volumising powders that control frizz without suffocating the scalp.
 You will notice how the child feels much more comfortable and natural throughout the celebration.